Charles Edward, Duke of Saxe-Coburg and Gotha: Regency

-Satirical cartoon, depicting Charles Edward as a small boy with Edward VII.
-(Note: Charles Edward says "Uncle Edward is it true that I should only have half of this cake?"
-It is a reference to Edward VII holding the title of Duke of Saxony, which was traditionally held by the Duke of Saxe-Coburg and Gotha.)
-Originally appeared in Der Wahre Jacob in 1903, reprinted in L'oncle de l'Europe, a collection of illustrations edited by John Grand-Carteret (1906).
+Satirical cartoon, depicting Charles Edward as a small boy with Edward VII, which appeared in Der Wahre Jacob.
+(1903) (Note: Charles Edward says "Uncle Edward is it true that I should only have half of this cake?"
+It is a reference to Edward VII holding the title of Duke of Saxony, which was traditionally held by the Duke of Saxe-Coburg and Gotha.
+This version of the image was a reprint in L'oncle de l'Europe; a collection of illustrations depicting Edward VII edited by John Grand-Carteret and published in 1906.)

 Charles Edward inherited the ducal throne of Saxe-Coburg and Gotha at the age of sixteen when his uncle Alfred died at the age of 55 in July 1900.
 The boy cried at the funeral—a reaction that Urbach interpreted as an expression of fear about his future rather than grief for an uncle he had relatively little relationship with.
+The local press warmly described his first visit to Coburg in August 1900; Coburg residents had reportedly seen the "handsome, bright and intelligent face of a boy" through the train window and been happy to discover that he was their new duke.
 Wilhelm appointed Prince Ernst of Hohenlohe-Langenburg as regent until Charles Edward's 21st birthday.

 In 1901, he attended Queen Victoria's funeral wearing the uniform of the Prussian Hussars.
 His eldest paternal uncle, who succeeded Queen Victoria as King Edward VII, was seen embracing Charles Edward at the funeral.
 The new king made his nephew a Knight of the Garter in 1902.
 Charles Edward's mother decided he was old enough to look after himself in 1903 and left Germany with Alice.
 In May 1905, Edward appointed him Colonel-in-chief of the Seaforth Highlanders, a British army regiment.

+There was significant public interest in Germany in Charles Edward's development into a German.
+According to Rushton, some Germans felt "it was now important for the English boy to become a German man and leader of his adopted land".
+Charles Edward tried his best to assimilate while maintaining some links with Britain such as participating in Anglican religious services.
+Various statements made by the prince during this period suggest he was homesick and unhappy with his situation.

+Charles Edward often did not enjoy his time in Berlin, where the emperor seemed to become resentful of him and frequently bullied him.
+A 1905 entry in the diary of an official at the Berlin court commented that "what usually happens is that he [the emperor] pinches and puffs him so much that the poor little Duke actually gets beaten up".
+While Büschel suggests that such behaviour was partially a reflection of the emperor's personality, Edgar Feuchtwanger, another historian, argues that it served a political purpose "to make him [Charles Edward] more German than the Germans".